-Each academic semester begins with a time of orientation for new students organized by the Department of Student Development.
+Each academic semester begins with a time of orientation for new students organized by the Department of Student Development and student leaders.
 Orientation activities are provided for new students to acquaint them with the people, policies and procedures of the Seminary.
-The organized activities include opportunities to meet the President and the faculty, particularly your Faculty Advisor, to interact with student leaders, to gather key information concerning services available on campus and to build community.
-It is our desire that each student become an integral part of the Tyndale community and experience a memorable year.
+The organized activities include opportunities to meet the President and the faculty-particularly your Faculty Advisor, to interact with student leaders, to gather key information concerning on-campus services and to build community.
+Orientation for all students continues in various ways at the start of the fall and winter semesters with a desire to see each student become an integral part of the Tyndale community and to experience a memorable year.